Henchel-Santillan/LunaSys/Docs/OV7670_Summary.md

 <br />

 ## Power Constraints
 According to the datasheet, 3.3V can be safely supplied to VDD.
 The I/O pins may also receive 3.3V safely, given that internal protection diodes will clamp the voltage down to around 2.8V.
-However, it is preferable to avoid the risk of power loss - as well as potentially faster degradation of the module - and so 3.0V will be supplied to the I/O pins.

 <br />